 You know how some Moms are absolute rockstars at caring for their families, but often leave themselves off the list?
 Many of these women are left pushing their own pain and anxiety aside just to get through the day.
 It’s so hard to care for others when you’re in pain and the gremlins are screaming in your head.

-I’ve been practicing and teaching yoga for over 20 years, and it never ceases to amaze me the results of this work.
+I’ve been practicing and teaching yoga for over 20 years, with over 3000 teaching hours, and it never ceases to amaze me the results of this work.
 Did you know that 1 in 3 women have anxiety and 60% of those women have chronic pain?
 That’s a lot of women suffering while trying to care for others.